carpentries-incubator/gap-lesson/_episodes/03-func.md

 > ## Paths
 >
-> How to specify paths to files in all operating systems and where to find
+> * It is important to know how to specify paths to files in all operating
-> your home and current directory.
+> systems and where to find your home and current directory.
+>
+> * It is useful to know that path and filename completion is activated by
+> pressing Esc two or four times.
+>
-{: .challenge}
+{: .callout}